lapnd/httdes.github.io/keystone-drivers.md

 Then, I give you [THE FILE](./linux_cma_conf), you know what to do:
 - Copy the **linux_cma_conf** file to your <keystone folder>/hifive-conf/linux_cma_conf
-- Check the PATH things at III. a)
+- Check the PATH things
 - Make:

 ```